Small Laundry Room Makeovers: 15 Real-Life Stackable Setups

 This is the setup that makes people reconsider their entire laundry room.
 The sage green floor-to-ceiling cabinetry is so cohesive, the Samsung stacked unit fits so precisely, and the butcher block counter is so warm that this room barely reads as a utility space.
 It looks like a high-end kitchen nook.

 The rattan baskets with leather handles are the detail that makes everything else feel finished.
 They’re practical storage bins pretending to be decor, and the warm rattan pops against cool sage paint in exactly the right way.
-The under-counter skirt adds softness without sacrificing any countertop function.

 11. The Engineered Room: Teal Walls + Raised Machines + Built-In Robot Vacuum Bay

 This setup genuinely surprised me.
 The side-by-side Samsung machines in graphite are raised on a custom white pedestal with drawers on one side and a dedicated bay for a robot vacuum on the other.
-Someone planned this carefully, and it shows.
+Someone planned this very carefully, and it shows.

-r/stump36 designed a teal laundry room that solves multiple problems at once.
 The saturated blue-green walls are bold, but the white pedestal, upper cabinets, and trim create enough contrast to keep things sharp.
 Beadboard panels between the machines add texture.
 Gold hardware on the upper cabinet handles connects the warm accents and prevents the room from reading too cold.

 12. The Hybrid Space: Pantry-Laundry Closet with Counter Workspace

 Not everyone has a dedicated room for laundry.
 This setup proves a pantry and a laundry zone can genuinely share a closet without either one suffering.
-Wild concept, but it works. :/
+Wild concept, but it actually works. :/

-The toaster oven on the laundry counter is either a brilliant space hack or a cry for help from the kitchen.
+The toaster oven on the laundry counter is either a brilliant space hack or a quiet cry for help from the kitchen.
 Either way, that countertop above the machines becomes genuinely productive real estate instead of a surface where unfolded laundry goes to live forever.

 13. The Design Statement: Black Stacked Samsung + Brass Chandelier + White Shaker Cabs

-This is the laundry room people save to their boards without realizing it’s a laundry room.
+This is the laundry room people save to their boards without even realizing it’s a laundry room.
 The black stacked Samsung front-loaders, sputnik-style brass chandelier, white shaker cabinets with brass hardware, herringbone brick-tone floor, and oversized wicker laundry basket combine into something that reads more like a butler’s pantry than a utility space.

 14. The Hidden Laundry: Under-Stair Nook + Bifold Doors + Custom Cubbies